 2. Trans fats:

 A large European study found that women who had the highest levels of trans fats in their blood were about twice as likely as women with the lowest levels to develop breast cancer.
-For now you will still find trans fats in prepackaged pastries, doughnuts, vegetable oils, frozen pizza and more.

 3. Farmed salmon:

 Salmon is terrific for you if you choose the right kind.
 Just be sure to pick wild caught fish and pass on the farmed varieties.

-And although a recent study found some evidence of parasites in Pacific caught wild Alaskan salmon, you can relax.
-The risk of being exposed to parasites is essentially the same as it would be with eating any raw or undercooked foods.
+And although one study found some evidence of parasites in Pacific caught wild Alaskan salmon, you can likely relax.
+The risk of exposure to parasites is essentially the same as it would be with eating any raw or undercooked foods.

 4. Microwave popcorn: